 Note: All course content must be completed prior to your course end date.

-Yes, a midterm and final exam is required for each course.
+Yes, a midterm and final exam is required for each course in the 3rd Class Power Engineering program.
 All exams are online.
 When you are ready to schedule an exam, you will be required to schedule your exam with an approved proctor in your area and submit an exam request.
 Detailed information will be available in your online course.
-Note: Exam fees are the responsibility of the student.
 Exams must be written in a professional setting.

 1. Schedule an appointment with an approved exam proctor (refer to the proctor requirements).

-2. Submit your Exam request form with your preferred date/time.
-Note: *A separate form is required for each exam and forms must be submitted with a minimum of 5 business days of notice (excludes weekends and holidays).
+2. Submit your Exam Request with your preferred date/time to energyconed@lakelandcollege.ca.
+Note: A separate request is required for each exam and must be submitted with a minimum of 5 business days of notice (excludes weekends and holidays).
+More information can be found in the online course.

 3. A confirmation email with instructions will be sent to you and your exam proctor within 24 hours of your exam date.
 Note: Exams are flexible and can be scheduled during day, evening or weekend hours.
 Midterm and final exams can be written during the same or separate exam sitting.